ResearchComputing/Documentation/docs/clusters/alpine.md

 ### Alpine Quick-Start:

-1. From a login node load the `slurm/alpine` module to access the SLURM job scheduler instance for Alpine:
+1. From a *login node* load the `slurm/alpine` module to access the SLURM job scheduler instance for Alpine:
    ```bash
    $ module load slurm/alpine
    ```

 2. Once the Alpine Slurm job scheduler has been loaded you can submit and start jobs on the Alpine cluster.
 Consult the [table](anchor) and the [examples](anchor) section below to learn how to direct your jobs to the appropriate Alpine compute nodes.

-3. Software can be loaded into the Alpine compute environment via the [module system](link), which allows users choose from our pre-installed software stack.
+3. Software can be loaded into the Alpine compute environment via the LMOD [module system](link), which allows users choose software from our pre-installed software stack.

-4. If you would like to use software that is not within our preinstalled stack you can compile your application on a compute node via an interactive job (as Alpine does not yet have dedicated compile nodes).
-Consult our [compiling and linking](../compute/compiling.md) for more information on compiling software.
+4. If you would like to use software that is not within our preinstalled stack your application must be compiled on a compute node via an interactive job (as Alpine does not yet have dedicated compile nodes).
+Consult our [compiling and linking documentation](../compute/compiling.md) for more information on compiling software.
 You can also request a software installation by submitting a [software request form](lnk).

 ### Cluster Specifications:
 #### Nodes
+The Alpine cluster is made up of different types of nodes outlined below:
 - **CPU nodes**: 64 AMD Milan Compute nodes (64 cores/node)
 - **GPU nodes**:
 	- 8 GPU-enabled (3x AMD MI100) atop AMD Milan CPU
 	- 8 GPU-enabled (3x NVIDIA A100) atop AMD Milan CPU

 > For a full list of nodes on Alpine use the command:  `scontrol show nodes.` Get single node details with the `scontrol show nodes <node name>` command.

 #### Interconnect
+The Alpine cluster has different types of interconnects/fabrics which connect different types of hardware, outlined below:
 - **CPU nodes**: HDR-100 InfiniBand (200Gb inter-node fabric)
 - **GPU nodes**: 2x25 Gb Ethernet +RoCE
 - **Scratch Storage**: 25Gb Ethernet +RoCE